Romans 7

 For I joyfully concur with the law of God in the inner man,

-Elsewhere Paul compares about the new self (created in righteousness and holiness; Eph.
+Elsewhere, Paul compares the new self (created in righteousness and holiness; Eph.
 4:24) with the old self (who was crucified with Christ; Rom.
 6:6).
-Here he is talking about the inner man (your spirit and soul) which can be contrasted with the outer man (your mortal body).
+Here, he is talking about the inner man (your spirit and soul), which can be contrasted with the outer man (your mortal body).
 Your body may be aging and dying, but your inner self is growing from strength to strength (Eph.
 3:16).
 “Therefore we do not lose heart, but though our outer man is decaying, yet our inner man is being renewed day by day” (2 Cor.
 4:16).

 Romans 7:23